UBC-MDS/nurser/README.md

-imputation and preprocessing is a requirement for many machine learning alogirthms. `nurser` aims to streamline the front end of the machine learning pipeline by generating descriptive summary tables and figures, automating feature imputation, and automating preprocessing.
-Automated feature imputations and preprocessing detection has been implemented to minimize time and optimize the processing methods used.
+imputation and preprocessing is a requirement for many machine learning alogirthms. `nurser` aims to streamline the front end of the machine learning pipeline by generating descriptive summary tables and figures, various feature imputation summaries, and automating preprocessing.
+Automated preprocessing detection has been implemented to minimize time and optimize the processing methods used.
 The functions in `nurser` were developed to provide useful and informative metrics that are applicable to a wide array of datasets.

 *`nurser` was developed as part of DSCI 524 of the MDS program at UBC.*